vacp2p/rfc-index/waku/standards/core/19/lightpush.md

 ## Abstract

+This specification describes the Waku lightpush protocol used with resource restricted devices.

 ## Motivation

-Resource-retricted nodes (light nodes) with short connection windows and limited bandwidth wish to publish messages into the [64/WAKU-NETWORK]().
+There is a need for resource-retricted nodes with short connection windows and limited bandwidth to publish messages to the [64/WAKU-NETWORK](/waku/standards/core/64/network.md).
 Additionally,
-there is sometimes a need for confirmation that a message has been received "by the network" (here, at least one node).
+there is a need for confirmation that a message has been received "by the network" (this specification demonstrates at least one node).
 This specification addresses these `19/WAKU2-LIGHTPUSH` is a request/response protocol for this.